 Electricity is fed to these sockets through cables under the floorboards or within the walls.

 In turn, these cables connect up with even bigger cables that are under the streets.
-There’s nearly fourteen THOUSAND kilometres of em!
+There’s nearly fourteen THOUSAND kilometres of cable!

 The UK has over seven thousand kilometres of overhead wires carried between pylons.

-There are over 50 power stations in the UK.
-They’re often found in the countryside or near the coast – normally far away from where people live.
+Power stations in the UK are often found in the countryside or near the coast – normally far away from where people live.